 I was having a hard time explaining to those closest to me why quitting my job, leaving a comfy salary, and selling my car was the best thing for me.

-I laugh as I write this because as I read it to my self I can’t help but think….
+I laugh as I write this because as I read it to myself self I can’t help but think….

 “What a tough sell.”

-The fastest way to stress, anxiety, and unhappiness are by comparing yourself to others.
+The fastest way to stress, anxiety, and unhappiness is by comparing yourself to others.
 Or by trying to keep up with the Joneses.

 Making decisions and living your life based on the opinions of what others consider to be good and bad.